 - 1.1 Gatehouse School is committed to safeguarding and promoting the welfare and wellbeing of children and staff.
-We believe everyone, without exception, has a right to be safe and to be treated with dignity and respect regardless of background free from discrimination.
-The School recognises that children learn best when they are healthy, safe and secure. - 1.2 Safeguarding and promoting the welfare of children is defined as protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
-(Keeping Children Safe in Education, September 2020.) - 1.3 This policy applies to all pupils in the School, including those in the EYFS. - 1.4 The purpose of this policy is to inform all staff (including supply staff), parents, contractors, volunteers and governors about the School's responsibilities for safeguarding children and to enable all parties to have a clear understanding of how these responsibilities should be carried out.
-It applies wherever staff members are working with pupils, even where this is away from the School, such as on educational visits. - 1.5 This policy is published on the School's website and is available to parents of current and prospective pupils from the School's office on request.
-Large print or other accessible formats can also be made available. - 1.6 The policy is drafted in accordance with all relevant legislation and the following statutory guidance: - Keeping Children Safe in Education September 2020 (KCSIE) - Working Together to Safeguard Children July 2018 (WTSC) - Prevent Duty Guidance for England and Wales July 2015 - Disqualification Under the Childcare Act August 2018 - Education (Independent School Standards) Regulations 2014 - What to do if you are worried a child is being abused advice for practitioner's March 2015 - Safeguarding children and young people October 2018 - Children Missing Education September 2016
+We believe everyone, without exception, has a right to be safe and to be treated with dignity and respect regardless of background and live a life free from discrimination.
+The School recognises that children learn best when they are healthy, safe and secure. - 1.2 Safeguarding and promoting the welfare of children is defined as protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+(Keeping Children Safe in Education, September 2022.) - 1.3 This policy applies to all pupils in the School, including those in the EYFS. - 1.4 The purpose of this policy is to inform all staff (including supply staff), parents, (including guardians and carers), contractors, volunteers and governors about the School's responsibilities for safeguarding children and to enable all parties to have a clear understanding of how these responsibilities should be carried out.
+It applies wherever staff members are working with pupils, even where this is away from the School, such as on educational visits or when delivering lessons online.. - 1.5 This policy is published on the School website and is available to parents of current and prospective pupils from the School's office or from the Designated Safeguarding Lead, Fiona Tighe, on request.
+Large print or other accessible formats can also be made available. - 1.6 The policy is drafted in accordance with all relevant legislation and the following statutory guidance: - Keeping Children Safe in Education September 2022 (KCSIE) - Working Together to Safeguard Children July 2018 (WTSC) - Prevent Duty Guidance for England and Wales July 2015 (updated April 2021) - Disqualification Under the Childcare Act August 2018 - Education (Independent School Standards) Regulations 2014 - What to do if you are worried a child is being abused advice for practitioner's March 2015 - Safeguarding children and young people October 2018 - Disqualifications under the childcare act August 2018 - Statutory Framework for the Early Years Foundation Stage March 2017 - Children Missing Education September 2016

 We follow the inter-agency procedures of the Tower Hamlets Local Safeguarding Children Partnership (THSCP).

 We are advised by the Tower Hamlets Education Safeguarding Officer, whom the DSL regularly consults on safeguarding matters.
 Contact details are contained in Appendix 1.